Fire Protection Engineer banner

 • Manufacturing: Protecting industrial facilities from fire hazards.

-• Oil and Gas: Mitigating fire risks in high-hazard environments.
+• Oil and Gas: Mitigating fire risks in high-risk environments.

 • Government: Developing and enforcing fire safety regulations.